horizon365/whiteboardhq/content/blog.md

 # Welcome to the Blog

 #description
-Read the best articles related to the directory.
+Read the best articles related to the whiteboard directory.
-And earn SEO points by writing more articles.
 ::

 :blogGrid